ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

 **Source:** `App.tsx`

 - Keeps the splash screen visible until the **Home screen** is ready.
-- Uses a **preload** method on the first visit; subsequent visits replace image loading with a fixed 2-second branding delay.
+- Uses a **preload** method on the first visit; subsequent visits replace background-image loading from Home screen with a fixed 2-second branding delay.

 ---